 Visualizing Progress with Charts and Graphs

-A Doughnut chart, akin to a pie with a hole in the middle, is particularly effective for showing progress towards a goal.
+A Doughnut chart is useful for showing progress towards a goal.
 You can customize it to highlight the percentage of goal reached with vivid colors, and even insert the achieved percentage in the center for immediate clarity.

 Follow the steps below to add a doughnut chart in Excel –